Vraiment/gradle-jni-plugin/README.md

 ### Task *generateJni*

 This task is in charge of generating the header files out of Java classes.
 It requires several values in order to work correctly:
-- *jvmHome*: This is a file object which should point to the JVM home that contains the *javah* executable.
+- *jdk*: This is a file object which should point to the JDK that contains the *javah* executable.
 - *classpath*: The classpath that will be used to search for classes with native methods.
 - *generatedHeadersDir*: This is the output dir for the headers that will be generated.
 - *classes*: A list of string, which contain the fully qualified names of all the classes to be searched for native methods.